-Bubble and Glide are two highly reputable no code mobile app building platforms that offer businesses a more cost effective option compared to launching directly into a native app store, and the app can be equally as functional.
+Bubble and Glide are two highly reputable no code app building platforms that offer businesses a more cost-effective option compared to launching directly into a native app store, and the app can be equally as functional.
 Both applications have similarities:

 - They have a free plan option, though you will contend with branding issue;

-- Both allow you to build a web app without needing to learn how to code;
+- Both allow you to build an app without coding;

 - They both offer easy-to-use templates for a variety of use cases;